bleonheart/Lilia/documentation/docs/libraries/lia.util.md

 **Purpose**

 Draws text with various effects.
+This is an alias to `lia.derma.drawText`.

 **Parameters**